 Dr. Brisman is a member of the Congress of Neurological Surgeons, American Association of Neurological Surgeons, and the American Association of Neurological Surgery/Congress of Neurological Surgery, Cerebrovascular Surgery Section.
 He served as a Board Member, Credentialing Committee for Cervico-cranial Angiography and Carotid Angioplasty and Stenting at JFK Medical Center, Edison, NJ.
 He is the only neurosurgeon on the editorial board of the American Journal of Neuroradiology and an ad hoc reviewer for Neurosurgery, International Journal of Radiation Biology, and Acta Neurologica Scandinavica.

-Dr. Brisman was selected as a Castle Connolly “Top Doctor: New York Metro Area” in 2012, 2013 and 2016.
-He is one of only two Long Island neurosurgeons included in New York Magazine’s “Best Doctors 2013” listing and the only neurosurgeon from Nassau County to be recognized.
+Dr. Brisman has been selected as a Castle Connolly “Top Doctor: New York Metro Area” from 2012-2015.
+In addition, he has been included in New York Magazine’s “Best Doctors” listing from 2013-2016.
+Dr. Brisman is the only neurosurgeon from Nassau County to be recognized this year.

 Need to make an appointment?CONTACT US